donders-research-data-management/rdm-webdav-proxy/README.md

 A simple NodeJS HTTP/HTTPS server proxying client's WebDAV requests to (protected) RDM WebDAV servers.

+This proxy is created with a specific use case in minde:

+- we want to enable temporary anonymous access to (and only to) a specific data collection.
+Thus, the '/' endpoint of the proxy is disabled, given that the user should provide the path of the specific data collection.
+The resource behind the path may be dynamically provisioned/removed in the underlying webdav (or iRODS) system.

 ## configuration

 Note that the implementation expects that the path of the proxy's URL is exactly the same as the path of the targetting WebDAV server.
 For example,